Gwar: Death of Dave Brockie, GwarBar, and future (2014–present)

 On March 23, 2014, Dave Brockie, age 50, was found dead by a roommate in his Richmond, Virginia, apartment.
 The cause of death was later confirmed to be a heroin overdose.
-Brockie's death left the band without any of its founding members.
+Brockie's death left the collective without any of its founding artists or musicians.

 The surviving members of Gwar and the Slave Pit released a video statement to announce the creation of the David Brockie Foundation, a charity fund for the encouragement of future talent and the preservation of Brockie's body of work.
 Their first goal with the foundation was to construct a memorial monument to him in Richmond to provide a place of respect for the former frontman of Gwar.
 Former bassist Mike Bishop, the original Beefcake the Mighty, re-joined the band as vocalist for their first performance without Brockie at the fifth Gwar B-Q at Hadad's Lake.
 The performance was preceded by a public memorial service the day before, the singer's Oderus Urungus character was given a Viking funeral.